kubernetes/website/docs/setup/independent/create-cluster-kubeadm.md

 {% capture prerequisites %}

 1. One or more machines running Ubuntu 16.04+, CentOS 7 or HypriotOS v1.0.1+
-1. 2GB or more of RAM per machine (any less will leave little room for your apps)
+1. 2 GB or more of RAM per machine (any less will leave little room for your apps)
-1. 2CPU or more on the master
+1. 2 CPUs or more on the master
-1. Approximately 10GB free disk space on the master
+1. Approximately 10 GB free disk space on the master
 1. Full network connectivity between all machines in the cluster (public or private network is fine)
 {% endcapture %}